thundergnat/SDL2-ttf/struct-by-value.md

 exact problem.
 The pull request never got much attention and has subsequently been closed.
 Mostly, (it seems,) due to the author being unsatisfied with it than anything else.

-And even more of a downer, it only proposed to implement CStruct call-by-value for libffi.
+And even more of a downer, it only proposed to implement CStruct pass-by-value for libffi.
 Which, don't get me wrong, is awesome, but is the secondary foreign function interface used by Moar.
 The primary interface: dynCall would not use the same code. (mostly?)